-Editor’s Note: This Is Part One of a Two Part Interview.
-Part Two Will be Published Next Week
+Editor’s Note: This Is Part Two of a Two Part Interview.
+Part One can be found at http://www.active-8.es/ejercicio-fisico-y-perdida-de-peso/hit-pilates/

 Australian native, Shay O’malley has brought a unique and revolutionary workout to Barcelona.
 The forty-one year old Physiotherapist, Pilates instructor, Acupuncturist (and a host of other qualifications) has now become Spain’s first and only certified Healthy HIT Pilates Trainer.
 We had the privilege of sitting down one-on-one with the Aussie to get her take on this innovative new exercise program and its incredible benefits.

 Quick HIT Explanation: Healthy HIT Pilates was created by Glenn Withers, a Physiotherapist and one of the co-founders of the Australian Physiotherapy and Pilates Institute (APPI).
 This new workout regime is a combination of High Intensity Training (HIT) and traditional mat work Pilates movements.
 The class is approximately 45 minutes in length with 20 minutes of high intensity workout, which is a mix of 30-second cardiovascular bursts and a 30-second Pilates recovery moves.

 Q: Is there a specific sport or reason where you’d recommend using HIT Pilates as the training method?

 A: It’s great for sports with a lot of starting and stopping.
 For example: Football, Basketball, Skiing or anything that requires a level of endurance and power.
 The main thing though is to mix it up and try not to do the same thing every day.
 The body accommodates very quickly to the same sort of exercise, even with Healthy HIT Pilates you have to keep changing things up; like the spice of life, keep it fresh and different and keep introducing new things.